TataSher/Chitter/README.md

     I want to see all peeps in reverse chronological order

 3. As a user
+    So that I can remove the post that I am not happy with I want to be able to delete a peep

+4. As a user
+    So that I can change the message I posted
+    I want to be able to update a peep

+5. As a user
     So that I can better appreciate the context of a peep I want to see the time at which it was made

-4. As a user
+6. As a user
     So that I can post messages on Chitter as me
     I want to sign up for Chitter

-5. As a user
+7. As a user
     So that only I can post messages on Chitter as me I want to log in to Chitter

-6. As a user
+8. As a user
     So that I can avoid others posting messages on Chitter as me I want to log out of Chitter

-6. As a user
+9. As a user
     So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep